 - Degree policy

-The EPOG programme will deliver a double or triple diploma.
-Students will receive a Master’s degree of the University of Paris 13 and the Master’s degree of the university in which they have spent the first year (see Table below).
+The EPOG programme will deliver a double diploma.
+Students will receive a Master’s degree of the University of Paris 13 or Paris 7 and the Master’s degree of the university in which they have spent the first year (see Table below).
 Students will also receive a supplement diploma detailing the acquired knowledge and skills.

 List of awarded degrees by option:

 |Universita Degli Studi Roma Tre, Italy||Laurea Magistrale in Scienze Economiche (LM-56)||Master degree in Economic sciences||X||X|

 |Berlin School of Economics and Law, Germany||Master of Arts in International Economics||Master of Arts in International Economics||X||X|